 - Don’t let your employees get bored.
 Many people lose their motivation to do tasks that are constantly repeated.
 In a 1990 study, psychologist Edwin A. Locke and professor Gary P. Latham demonstrated that employees are motivated by challenging and customized tasks.
 So try to change their job tasks and responsibilities.
 Always explain why this particular obligation is so important.
 Demonstrate how this affects your overall business.

 - Find out what the employee likes and dislikes.
 Ask about employee interests.
 Some employees may need additional responsibility because his or her existing responsibilities are not exciting anymore.
-Giving employees a variety of new tasks can reveal their hidden talents, which can also be used in a positive way for the company.
+Giving employees a variety of new tasks can reveal their hidden talents and use them in a positive way for the company.

 - Remind the employee that, as they accomplish company goals, they are gradually realizing their own.
 Remind your team that achieving business goals will also fulfill their personal needs.
 Some say, it takes 10,000 hours to become an expert, which means every task is a way to the world of experts.
 Find out more about the small and big dreams of your employees, make them your common goal visible to everyone.
 This will help every employee remember that the harder he works, the greater the benefits, not only for the company but for themselves.
 Read more: Personal Growth in a Team.